Angelowo7/Prompt-vault/README.md

 - `contextMenus` — the right-click "Save selection" item
 - `clipboardRead` — capture copied text in Docs/Word and similar editors
 - `clipboardWrite` — copy prompts so you can paste them anywhere

----

-## Tips

-- The ⚡ button is **click-only** — it appears near your cursor when you enter a text field and opens the picker on a single click
-- In Google Docs/Word: **copy to save**, and **copy → paste** to use a prompt
-- Use **Flash-Lite** (Gemini) if you hit the free daily limit; it offers far more requests
-- Quick-pick chips and generated prompts use your free quota — the daily limit resets at midnight Pacific time